Acronis discounts licence fees in partner program refresh

 Cyber security vendor Acronis has become the latest vendor to offer financial relief to partners amid the COVID-19 crisis.

-These include helping partners set up and join virtual events using its platforms, while “enriching” its campaigns-in-a-box.

-Acronis has also enhanced its Parter Portal, in an effort to ease access to sales guides, licensing guides, case studies and learning academy.
+Acronis has also enhanced its Partner Portal, in an effort to ease access to sales guides, licensing guides, case studies and learning academy.

 For other partners, the vendor claimed it had enhanced sales and technical training for all its products and will now provide partners with its Acronis Cyber Protect Cloud, a new integration of back-up with anti-malware protection and endpoint management tools.